-Collect your exposed Prometheus and OpenMetrics metrics from your application running inside Kubernetes by using the Datadog Agent, and the Datadog-OpenMetrics or Datadog-Prometheus integrations.
+Collect your exposed Prometheus and OpenMetrics metrics from your application running inside Kubernetes by using the Datadog Agent and the OpenMetrics or Prometheus integrations.
+By default, all metrics retrieved by the generic Prometheus check are considered custom metrics.

 Deploy the Datadog Agent in your Kubernetes cluster.
 OpenMetrics and Prometheus checks are included in the Datadog Agent package, so you don’t need to install anything else on your containers or hosts.